 Contact a Minnesota unpaid wages employment lawyer.

-Contact a Minnesota employment lawyer for a free consultation about your case.
+Contact a Minnesota employment lawyer about your case.
 They can advise you about your case and your options.
-If they take your case, they’ll work on a contingency fee, so they won’t get paid unless they recover for you.
+If they take your case, they’ll likely work on a contingency fee, so they won’t get paid unless they recover for you.
 And – as stated above – for many situations – your employer will need to pay your legal fees.